France starts forced return to work at fuel depot in showdown with union | Headlines

 France starts forced return to work at fuel depot in showdown with union

-The government said it was requisitioning some staff at the Gravenchon-Port Jerome depot run by Exxon's Esso France business, where the hardline CGT union remains on strike despite an agreement between management and other unions over pay.
+At the Dunkirk depot run by TotalEnergies in northern France, where the CGT is also on strike, Veran warned: "If the social dialogue does not start, if the blockade continues, we will go for it (requisitions)."
 The CGT has called for support from workers in other sectors and there were signs of that happening after a representative of the FNME union said some staff at EDF's nuclear plants had resumed a strike over wages, delaying maintenance work on at least five reactors, including the Bugey facility.

 - Country: